ttutisani/Xunit.Gherkin.Quick/README.md

 ### Xunit test project

-Create a new or open existing Xunit test test project. `Xunit.Gherkin.Quick` needs to be used with Xunit.
+Create a new or open existing Xunit test project. `Xunit.Gherkin.Quick` needs to be used with Xunit.

 ### Install nuget package